 Unfortunately, turnout in years without legislative or presidential races is dramatically low.
-In 2017, only 37.1% of registered Washington voters cast a ballot in local races.
+In 2019, only 45.19% of registered Washington voters cast a ballot in local races, compared to 84.14% in the 2020 general election.
 That’s why this year, the ACLU of Washington is committed to getting the word out about local races and asking voters across the state to show up on election day.

 - Learning what positions are up for election in your community

 - Finding and attending candidate events in your district

 - Asking candidates to explain their positions on civil liberties issues

 Important DatesAugust 3, 2021: Primary election ballots due to dropboxes by 8pm.